9 min read

-But beyond oversight of roads, traffic flows, collisions and the like, converging sensors and AI are now being used to monitor crowds and analyze human movement.
+But beyond oversight of roads, traffic flows, collisions and the like, converging smart sensors and AI are now being used to monitor crowds and analyze human movement.

 Companies like SenseTime now offer software to police bureaus that can not only identify live faces, individual gaits and car license plates, but even monitor crowd movement and detect unsafe pedestrian concentrations.

 Some researchers have even posited the use of machine learning to predict population-level disease spread through crowd surveillance data, building actionable analyses from social media data, mass geolocation and urban sensors.

 Yet aside from self-monitoring cities and urban AI ‘brains,’ what if infrastructure could heal itself on-demand.
 Forget sensors, connectivity and Artificial Intelligence — enter materials science.

 The U.S. Department of Transportation estimates a $542.6 billion backlog needed for U.S. infrastructure repairs alone.

 And as I’ve often said, the world’s most expensive problems are the world’s most profitable opportunities.

 In an effort to multiply the longevity of bridges, roads, and any number of infrastructural fortifications, engineers at Delft University have developed a prototype of bio-concrete that can repair its own cracks.